6G-SANDBOX/TNLCM/docs/README.md

 ├─ tnlcm                     // folder in which the developed code is stored.
 │  ├─ auth                   // folder that handler the authentication of users who have access.
 │  ├─ callback               // folder that handler the results received by Jenkins.
-│  ├─ database               // folder that handler the connection with MongoDB database.
+│  ├─ database               // folder that handler the connection with MongoDB database using mongoengine.
 │  ├─ exceptions             // folder that handler the creation of custom exceptions.
 │  ├─ jenkins                // folder that handler the connection with Jenkins for tn deployment.
 │  ├─ logs                   // folder that handler log creation.
+│  ├─ mail                   // folder that handler the configuration to use flask_mail.
+│  ├─ models                 // folder that contains the database models.
 │  ├─ repository             // folder that handler the connection to any repository.
 │  ├─ routes                 // folder that handler the API that is exposed.
 │  ├─ sixglibrary            // folder that handler the connection to the 6G-Library repository.
 │  ├─ sixgsandbox_sites      // folder that handler the connection to the 6G-Sandbox-Sites repository.
-│  ├─ temp                   // folder that handler the creation of temporary files.
+│  └─ temp                   // folder that handler the creation of temporary files.
-│  ├─ trial_network          // folder that handler the trial networks.
-│  └─ verification           // folder that handler the users verification to check the access.
 └─ tests                     // folder that contains files related to testing the code.
 ```